 Whichever way one chooses to define domains in which to look for universality, it is crucial to pick useful qualifiers and determine meaningful domains.

-This is an important idea (which is closely related to the Criterion of Universality above) that ET had to explain to DH multiple times before DH finally understood it.
-And the idea is original to ET, not common knowledge.
-But no credit is given.
+This is an important idea that ET explained to DH multiple times because he had difficulty understanding it.
+The idea is distinctive and is original to ET, not common knowledge.
+No credit is given.

 Plagiarism and Copyright

 Plagiarism is taking credit for ideas or writing that isn’t yours.
-Plagiarism is DH’s main offense.
-It’s the thing that gets people flunked out of university classes for being unethical.
+Students fail classes for it.
+It's considered academic misconduct.

 Copyright protects the specific form of a work but not the ideas or concepts.
-It’s the thing that gets lots of YouTube videos taken down and people get sued over it.
-It’s a well known law in widespread use.
+YouTube videos are commonly taken down for copyright violations.

 So DH could write about a criterion of universality in his own words and it would only be plagiarism (if he didn’t give credit) but not copyright infringement.
-But when he uses ET’s words in his book without quoting them or giving credit, then it’s copyright infringement.
-To avoid breaking the law, DH has to write his own words instead of borrowing sentences that ET wrote.
-(The slight rewordings don’t make it OK.
-You can’t get around copyright that easily.)
+But when he uses ET’s words in his book without quoting them or giving credit, then it’s also copyright infringement.

-Note that copyright has an exception called “fair use”.
-If DH had quoted ET’s sentence and said ET wrote it, then it wouldn’t be a copyright violation, even without ET’s permission to use the sentence.
-Fair use allows quoting a little bit of someone’s writing for e.g. critical commentary or educational purposes, but it doesn’t allow taking credit for other people’s work.
+Copyright has an exception called “fair use”.
+If DH had quoted ET’s sentence and given ET credit for writing it, then that would be fair use, not a copyright violation, even if ET didn't give permission.
+Fair use allows using some quotations for critical commentary or educational purposes.
+However, plagiarism isn't fair use.

 Copied Question and Plagiarized Chapter